-- We have evaluated management's procedures for assessing indicators of impairment of intangible assets; - We inspected documentation in respect of licences held and considered and challenged the directors' assessment of indicators of impairment in relation to exploration and evaluation assets; - We performed a review of Board of Directors Meeting Minutes and press releases issued by the Group in relation to the status of exploration and evaluation assets; - We performed a review of budgeted expenditure for the next 12 months; and - We also considered the adequacy of the disclosure in the financial statements.
+- We have evaluated management's procedures for assessing indicators of impairment of intangible assets; - We inspected documentation in respect of licences held and considered and challenged the directors' assessment of indicators of impairment in relation to exploration and evaluation assets;

+- We performed a review of Board of Directors Meeting Minutes and press releases issued by the Group in relation to the status of exploration and evaluation assets; - We performed a review of budgeted expenditure for the next 12 months: - We obtained an understanding of management's plans to enable the Group and Parent Company to raise the funds required to meet the expenditure commitments of the Group and Parent Company; and, - We also considered the adequacy of the disclosure in the financial statements.

-Key
+Key observations

-A material uncertainty exists in relation to the ability of the Group and observations Company to realise the exploration and evaluation assets capitalised to intangible assets and in relation to the ability of the Company to realise amounts owed by group companies.
+An uncertainty exists in relation to the ability of the Group and Company to realise the exploration and evaluation assets capitalised to intangible assets and in relation to the ability of the Company to realise amounts owed by group companies.